popgendad/pbwtutil/README.md

-## ancmatch
+## pbwtmaster

 Utilities for working with the PBWT format

-The `ancmatch` software leverages the `libpbwt` library to perfrom five main functions:
+The `pbwtmaster` software leverages the `libpbwt` library to perfrom five main functions:

 1. `coancestry`: produce a pairwise match sharing similarity matrix between all diploid individuals in the PBWT
 2. `convert`: convert a data set from either PLINK or VCF to the PBWT format
-3. `report`: report on basic statistics of a PBWT file
+4. `match`: run matching on a PBWT data set by marking a haplotype as the query
-4. `run`: run matching on a PBWT data set by marking a haplotype as the query
+3. `summary`: report on basic statistics of a PBWT file
 5. `view`: view the contents of a PBWT file

 ### coancestry function

 ```
-Usage: ancmatch coancestry [OPTION]...
+Usage: pbwtmaster coancestry [OPTION]...
 [PBWT FILE]

 Produce coancestry matrix for all samples in PBWT